tmohme/HttpServer-PerfComp/README.md

 7. switch back to the first terminal and run the load-test with `./runGatling.sh`.
 The scipt tells you every so often what currently happens.
 8. You will find a report with the results in `build/reports/httpserverperfcomp-*`.

+You can stop the servers with `Ctrl-C` in their terminals.

 In case you overloaded your systems (and the test exploded), you should restart the both servers and reduce the generated load by decreasing e.g. `maxUsersPerSec`

 You will notice, the the numbers for both servers look very similar.
 What these reports don't tell you is, that the Netty server consumes **far less CPU cycles and memory** than the SpringBoot server.
 This can easily be observed with tools like `jvisualvm` or `jmc`.

+On my machine (3.5 GHz Intel Core i7, 8GB RAM), I can run up to 100 users/s and still getting response times below 2ms for 90% of the requests (both servers).
+The test ran 1.530.000 requests within 92 seconds.
+The Netty server consumes ~6% CPU and uses ~30MB memory.
+The SpringBoot server consumes ~26% CPU and uses ~100MB memory.

+## Running it with Vagrant & VirtualBox
+This setup somewhat more complicated but has the advantage that each server's resources can be limited via the VM specs.
+Therefore the measured response times are (more or less) directly comparable.
+This will be good enough for a rough assessment of each server's capabilities.

+### Requirements
+* Vagrant (tested with version 1.8.4)
+* Vagrant plugin `vagrant-vbguest` (install with `vagrant plugin install vagrant-vbguest`)

+### Process
+1. git clone this repository.
+   All following commands assume this project directory as working directory.
+2. build with `./gradlew build`
+3. run `vagrant up` to start the servers.
+4. run the load-test with `./runGatling.sh`.
+The scipt tells you every so often what currently happens.
+5. You will find a report with the results in `build/reports/httpserverperfcomp-*`.

+On my machine, I can run up to 40 users/s with this setup.
+While Netty still shows very good response times (75% <2ms, 95% <4ms, 99% <6ms, max.
+24ms), SpringBoot degrades significantly (75% <10ms, 95% <16ms, 99% <23ms, max.
+115ms).